Teaching Activity. Essay by Howard Zinn and lesson by Bill Bigelow. 17 pages.

 A high school student recently confronted me: “I read in your book A People’s History of the United States about the massacres of Indians, the long history of racism, the persistence of poverty in the richest country in the world, the senseless wars.
 How can I keep from being thoroughly alienated and depressed?”

 It’s a question I’ve heard many times before.
 Another question often put to me by students is: Don’t we need our national idols?
 You are taking down all our national heroes—the Founding Fathers, Andrew Jackson, Abraham Lincoln, Theodore Roosevelt, Woodrow Wilson, John F. Kennedy.
 Granted, it is good to have historical figures we can admire and emulate.
 But why hold up as models the 55 rich white men who drafted the Constitution as a way of establishing a government that would protect the interests of their class—slaveholders, merchants, bondholders, land speculators?

 Why not recall the humanitarianism of William Penn, an early colonist who made peace with the Delaware Indians instead of warring on them, as other colonial leaders were doing?”

 Continue reading this essay by Howard Zinn in the downloadable PDF.

 This lesson was published by Rethinking Schools in Rethinking Our Classrooms, Volume 2: Teaching For Equity and Justice.
-For more lessons like “Unsung Heroes: Encouraging Students to Appreciate Those Who Fought for Social Justice,” order Rethinking Our Classrooms, Vol. 2 with a rich new collection of from-the-classroom articles, curriculum ideas, lesson plans, poetry, and resources–all grounded in the realities of school life, edited by Bill Bigelow, Brenda Harvey, and Stan Karp.
+For more lessons like “Unsung Heroes: Encouraging Students to Appreciate Those Who Fought for Social Justice,” order Rethinking Our Classrooms, Vol. 2 with a collection of from-the-classroom articles, curriculum ideas, lesson plans, poetry, and resources–all grounded in the realities of school life, edited by Bill Bigelow, Brenda Harvey, and Stan Karp.
 See Table of Contents.